-As at December 31, 2014 and 2013, had the fair value of the investments increased or decreased by 10%, with all other variables held constant, net assets attributable to redeemable units would have increased or decreased, respectively by approximately \$88,127,000 (2013 - \$35,410,000) or 10 percent (2013 - 10 percent) of net assets attributable to redeemable units.
+As at December 31, 2015, had the fair value of the investments increased or decreased by 10%, with all other variables held constant, net assets attributable to redeemable units would have increased or decreased, respectively by approximately \$161,492,000 or 10 percent of net assets attributable to redeemable units.
 Actual trading results may differ from above sensitivity analysis and the difference could be material.